openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 - it is assumed that each register is encoded in most significant bit first order (Big Endian)

-#### Extra notes
+##### Extra notes

 - `valuetypes` smaller than one register (less than 16 bits) actually read the whole register, and finally extract single bit from the result.

-### Write
+#### Write

 When the binding processes openHAB command (e.g. sent by `sendCommand` as explained [here](https://github.com/openhab/openhab1-addons/wiki/Actions)), the process goes as follows

 1. it is checked whether the associated item is bound to holding register.
 If not, command is ignored.
+2. command goes through transformation, if configured.
+No matter what commands the associated item accepts, the transformation can always output number (DecimalType), OPEN/CLOSED (OpenClosedType) and ON/OFF (OnOffType).
-2. command is converted to 16bit integer (in [two's complement format](https://www.cs.cornell.edu/~tomf/notes/cps104/twoscomp.html)) (see below for details)
+3. command is converted to 16bit integer (in [two's complement format](https://www.cs.cornell.edu/~tomf/notes/cps104/twoscomp.html)).
+See below for details.
-3. the 16bits are written to the register with address `start` (as defined in the slave definition)
+4. the 16bits are written to the register with address `start` (as defined in the slave definition)

 Conversion rules for converting command to 16bit integer

 - UP, ON, OPEN commands that are converter to number 1
 - DOWN, OFF, CLOSED commands are converted to number 0
 - Decimal commands are truncated as 32 bit integer (in 2's complement representation), and then the least significant 16 bits of this integer are extracted.
+- INCREASE, DECREASE: see below

+Other commands are not supported.

 **Note: The way Decimal commands are handled currently means that it is probably not useful to try to use Decimal commands with non-16bit `valuetype`s.**

 Converting INCREASE and DECREASE commands to numbers is more complicated

+(After 1.10.0)

+1. Most recently polled state (as it has gone through the read transformations etc.) of this item is acquired
+2. add/subtract `1` from the state.
+If the state is not a number, the whole command is ignored.

+(Before 1.10.0)

 1. Register matching (`start` + read index) is interpreted as unsigned 16bit integer.
 Previous polled register value is used
 2. add/subtract `1` from the integer

-**Note: note that INCREASE and DECREASE ignore valuetype when using the previously polled value.
+**Note (before 1.10.0): note that INCREASE and DECREASE ignore valuetype when using the previously polled value.
 Thus, it is not recommended to use INCREASE and DECREASE commands with other than `valuetype=uint16`**

-### Modbus RTU over TCP
+#### Modbus RTU over TCP

 Some devices uses modbus RTU over TCP.
 This is usually Modbus RTU encapsulation in an ethernet packet.
 So, those devices does not work with Modbus TCP binding since it is Modbus with a special header.
 Also Modbus RTU over TCP is not supported by Openhab Modbus Binding.
 But there is a workaround: you can use a Virtual Serial Port Server, to emulate a COM Port and Bind it with OpenHab unsing Modbus Serial.